 Jesus was God in human flesh.
 The Almighty God got down on our level.
 He identified with our struggles.
 In Christ He let us know just how much He cares.

-Verse 8, "And being found in appearance as a man..."
+Verse 8, ^{2:8} "And being found in appearance as a man..."
 Notice, when God came to Earth He took a Y chromosome.
 He became a man - not a woman.

-Jesus is the man all men are meant to be, and here's His greatest act of masculinity...
-"He humbled Himself and became obedient to the point of death, even the death of the cross."
-This is history's manliest moment.

-God's strength was on display throughout the OT, but on the cross in Jesus, God revealed His humility.
+Jesus is now the man all men are meant to be, and here's His greatest act of masculinity... ^{2:8} "He humbled Himself and became obedient to the point of death, even the death of the cross."
+This was history's manliest moment.
+God's strength was on display throughout the OT, but on the cross, in Jesus, God revealed to us His humility.

-What made Jesus the man above all men wasn't that He

-could dish out pain and enforce His will, but that He could endure pain to accomplish God's will.
+What made Jesus the man above all men wasn't that He dished out pain and enforced His will, but that He endured pain to accomplish God's will.
 He was capable of costly obedience.
-This is the mark of a man.
+This is the mark of true manliness.

-Verse 9, "Therefore God also has highly exalted Him and given Him the name which is above every name, that at the name of Jesus every knee should bow, of those in heaven, and of those on earth, and of those under the earth, and that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father."
+Verse 9, ^{2:9} "Therefore God also has highly exalted Him and given Him the name which is above every name, ^{2:10} that at the name of Jesus every knee should bow, of those in heaven, and of those on earth, and of those under the earth, ^{2:11} and that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father."
 In the end God exalts the humble!
 And He'll start with Jesus!
 The One who descended so low, will be exalted to the Highest.
 Everyone will bow to Jesus.